 5. Justice: Then vs. Now

 In this essay, research how justice worldwide has changed.
 This can include looking at legal systems, human rights, and humanity’s ever-changing opinions.
 For instance, child labor was considered normal before but is viewed as an injustice today.
 List significant changes in justice and briefly explain why they have changed over time.
+You might also be interested in these essays about violence.

 6. Justice System Around the World